-In May 2021, we issued \$200.0 million aggregate principal amount of 2.50% convertible senior notes due 2026 in a private placement.
-The purchasers also partially exercised their option to purchase additional Convertible Notes in May 2021 and we issued an additional \$25.5 million of the Convertible Notes.
+In May 2021, we issued \$225.5 million of Convertible Notes in a private placement.
 Total proceeds from the issuance of the Convertible Notes, net of debt issuance and offering costs of \$5.7 million, were \$219.8 million.
-We used \$190.2 million of the net proceeds to repay, in full, our outstanding debt and other obligations under the loan agreement with CRG Servicing LLC (the "Loan Agreement") (See Note 11) and \$27.2 million of the net proceeds to pay the costs of the capped call transactions (the "Capped Calls") described below.
+We used \$190.2 million of the net proceeds to retire our previous loan agreement with CRG Servicing LLC and \$27.2 million of the net proceeds to pay the costs of the Capped Calls described below.

-The Convertible Notes are general unsecured obligations and accrue interest at a rate of 2.50% per annum payable semiannually in arrears on May 15 and November 15 of each year, beginning on November 15, 2021.
-The Convertible Notes mature on May 15, 2026, unless converted, redeemed or repurchased in accordance with their terms prior to such date.
+The Convertible Notes are general, unsecured obligations and accrue interest at a rate of 2.50% per annum payable semiannually in arrears on May 15 and November 15 of each year, beginning on November 15, 2021.
+The Convertible Notes mature on May 15, 2026, unless converted, redeemed or repurchased prior to such date.